mrpostiga/imame4all/trunk/res/Applications/iMAME4all.app/readme.txt

 Rotate: The window is rotated.
 TATE: The window and controls are rotated. (it may help to play some landscape games)

+- Video Depth:
+The video Rotate is configured with the following combination of options:
+8 bit /16 bit /Auto
+Try different video depth if you have glitches with current game, but leave it in auto.

 - Video Sync:
 Normal: Single buffer and dirty buffer is used.
 DblBuf: Double buffer without dirty buffer.